ArtBlocks/artblocks-docs/art-blocks-engine-onboarding/art-blocks-engine-101/Engine-technical-details.md

 This irreversible action removes the ability to add, update or remove from a project's external asset dependencies.

 Important notes:
-- Preferrred gateways do not get locked with this action and, in general, cannot be locked
+- Preferrred gateways do not get locked with this action and, in general, cannot be locked.
+This is intentional to allow support for modifying the preferred gateway over time, which may change while CIDs remain fixed/permanent.
 - You can lock a project's external asset dependencies regardless of whether or not the project itself is locked.
 And you can continue to modify a project's external dependencies even if the project is locked, as long as the external asset dependencies for the project are not locked.